Thursday, 23 January 2025

 Despite Google going big with those four ads on the top of the search results, this change means fewer ads as a whole, since the sidebar ads no longer display in search results.
 And the bottom ads that appear below the search results are not affected by this update.

-For businesses who invest heavily in paid search and have been enjoying the benefits of PPC on Google, efforts will most probably intensify as advertisers are now competing among themselves for the limited advertising slots on the first page.
+For businesses who invest heavily in paid search and have been enjoying the benefits of PPC on Google, digital marketing efforts will most probably intensify as advertisers are now competing among themselves for the limited advertising slots on the first page.

 So What’s Next?